 Churn rate formula

-Churn rate is by dividing the number of customers who unsubscribe by the total number of customers at the beginning of a given period.
+The churn rate is by dividing the number of customers who unsubscribe by the total number of customers at the beginning of a given period.

 It looks simple, isn’t it?
 However, there are some considerations to take such as how we define active users in the period that we measure.
-For example, what if there is a customer who unsubscribes because their subscription period ends.
+For example, what if there is a customer who unsubscribes because their subscription period ends?
 And, they’re about to renew the subscription a few moments after you extract the data.

 However, that formula is a good start.

 Although there is no exact answer to that question, we can summarize the cause of churn as such: